 If the court agrees that the change is needed and is in the child’s best interest, the process to renegotiate visitation or custody begins.
 However, it’s important to avoid mistakes when requesting to renegotiate visitation or custody.
 Here’s what you should know before asking the court to change your current visitation or custody agreement.

 Your original custody order was arranged the way that it was for a reason.
-Family courts understand that things change and that the custody arrangement that worked when you were parenting a 3-year-old might not still be ideal when you’re parenting a 13-year-old.
+Family courts understand that things change and that what worked for when you were parenting a 3-year-old might not be ideal for when you’re parenting a 13-year-old.
 But you still have to show justification for your request to renegotiate visitation or custody.
 Meaning, documentation of your change in circumstances.
 For example:

 Don’t Disobey Court Orders in the Meantime